remix-run/remix/docs/api/remix.md

 - `state === "submitting"`

-  - **actionSubmission** - A form has been submitted with POST, PUT, PATCH, or DELETE, and the action is being called.
+  - **actionSubmission** - A form has been submitted with POST, PUT, PATCH, or DELETE, and the action is being called
   - **loaderSubmission** - A form has been submitted with GET and the loader is being called

 - `state === "loading"`

   - **loaderSubmissionRedirect** - A "loaderSubmission" was redirected by the loader and the next routes are being loaded
   - **actionRedirect** - An "actionSubmission" was redirected by the action and the next routes are being loaded
-  - **actionReload** - The action from an "actionSubmission" returned data and the loaders on the page are being reloaded.
+  - **actionReload** - The action from an "actionSubmission" returned data and the loaders on the page are being reloaded
-  - **fetchActionRedirect** - An action [fetcher](#usefetcher) redirected and the next routes are being loaded.
+  - **fetchActionRedirect** - An action [fetcher](#usefetcher) redirected and the next routes are being loaded
-  - **redirect** - A loader from a normal navigation (or redirect) redirected to a new location and the new routes are being loaded.
+  - **redirect** - A loader from a normal navigation (or redirect) redirected to a new location and the new routes are being loaded
-  - **load** - A normal load from a normal navigation.
+  - **load** - A normal load from a normal navigation

 ```tsx
 function SubmitButton() {